High Effort, Low Gain: Fundamental Limits of Active Learning for Linear Dynamical Systems: Can active learning algorithms enhance identification?

 \subsubsection{Persistency of Excitation}

 Recall that in Example~\ref{ex:Example1}, the goal of identifying the true system can be accomplished by exciting only the first mode of the system using only the first control input.
-Clearly, this input does not satisfy
+Clearly, there exists no $c>0$ for which this input satisfies